mrknight21/facilitator_gym/README.md

 1.  **Start Session**: Click "Start Session" on the frontend.
 This calls the backend to initialize a new session and create a root branch.
 2.  **LiveKit Connection**: The frontend connects to the LiveKit room.
-3.  **Simulation**: AI agents (simulated by the backend) will join the room.
+3.  **Simulation**: The backend spawns a `Conductor` (to manage state) and multiple `SpeakerWorker` instances (one for each persona) which join the LiveKit room.
 4.  **Intervention**: Speak into the microphone to intervene.
-The system will capture your speech, fork the conversation state, and allow you to steer the direction.
+The `TranscriptionWorker` captures your speech, the `Conductor` forks the conversation state, and allows you to steer the direction.